JadeCong/JadeCong.github.io/contents/about/example-about.md

 ---
-layout: page
+layout: post
-title: Example Research
+title: Example About
 description: >
-  This is an example that how to make a page-type research post.
+  This is an example that how to create an about post.
 hide_description:
 image:
   path: